Hapzek/Data-Analytics-Valley/1_BEST INDUSTRIES/Hands on/1_First Steps.md

     <img src="https://i.ibb.co/VHqfPDw/1-1-INEGI.png">
 </div>

-I choosed this dataset because it contains information about the numbers of employees per industry, worked hours, how much worth does a certain industry produces with his own raw material, etc.
+I chosed this dataset because it contains information about the numbers of employees per industry, worked hours, how much worth does a certain industry produces with his own raw material, etc.

 ### Exploring Data